-We booked a stay at the fabulous Hotel Pulitzer in Amsterdam, Netherlands through the Fine Hotels & Resorts Collection with American Express.
+We booked a stay at the fabulous hotel, Pulitzer Amsterdam, through the Fine Hotels & Resorts Collection with American Express.
 We used our travel hacking skills to book an extraordinary experience at an extraordinary hotel.

-- Early check-in of 12 pm (this is clutch after an 8.5 hour flight)
+- Early check-in of 12 pm (this is clutch after an 8.5-hour flight on Delta Air Lines)

 - $100 restaurant and bar credit that could be used at Pulitzer Bar and Jansz Restaurant